-Some women who suffer from uterine fibroids—noncancerous tumors that grow in or on the muscle walls of the uterus—put off treatment because they are approaching menopause.
-While in many instances, fibroids have been shown to shrink after menopause, this may not always be the case.
+Some women who suffer from uterine fibroids—noncancerous tumors that grow in or on the muscle walls of the uterus—put off treatment because they’re approaching menopause.
+In many instances, fibroids have shrunk after menopause and symptoms have disappeared, but this may not always be the case.

 Effects of menopause on fibroids

-Since fibroids grow in part due to the amount of estrogen in a woman’s body, the changes in hormones that come with menopause can cause them to stop growing and even shrink.
-It may not be enough to make the tumors go away altogether.
+Because fibroids grow in part due to the amount of estrogen in a woman’s body, the changes in hormones that come with menopause can cause them to stop growing and even shrink—but it may not be enough to make them go away altogether.

-Another thing to remember is that if a woman is taking hormone replacement therapy to help deal with menopause, the fibroids will not be affected and the woman will likely continue to experience symptoms.
+Another thing to remember is that if a woman is taking hormone replacement therapy to help live with menopause, she’ll likely continue to experience fibroid-related symptoms.

-Every woman’s body is different though.
-Menopause may not cause the fibroids to shrink at all, and they may even continue growing.
-Some women have continued to experience painful symptoms from fibroids after menopause.
+Every woman’s body is different.
+Menopause may not cause fibroids to shrink at all, and they may even continue growing and cause bothersome symptoms.

 Symptoms of fibroids following menopause

-Some of the uterine fibroid symptoms that may still persist after menopause include:
+Some fibroid-related symptoms that may persist after menopause include:

-- Pelvic pressure: You may continue to experience severe pain similar to cramps before a period.
-This pain can be extreme and can be a result of the fibroids pressing on the walls of the uterus and surrounding organs.
+- Pelvic pressure: You may continue to experience pain similar to cramps before a period.
+This pain can be severe and can be a result of fibroids pressing on the walls of the uterus and surrounding organs.

-- Urinary urgency: If the fibroids are pushing on the bladder, it can cause you to have to urinate frequently.
+- Urinary urgency: If fibroids are pushing on the bladder, it can cause you to urinate frequently.

-- Abdominal bloating: Depending on the size of the fibroids, they may cause your abdomen to become enlarged, similar to a pregnancy.
+- Abdominal bloating: Depending on the size of fibroids, they may cause your abdomen to become enlarged, resembling a pregnancy.

-Another option is uterine fibroid embolization, a minimally invasive procedure performed by a doctor called an interventional radiologist.
-Taking less than one hour.
-This treatment involves a small incision to the radial artery in the wrist or the femoral artery in the groin area.
-The doctor then inserts a small tube into the incision and guides it through the artery to the fibroid.
+One treatment is uterine fibroid embolization (ufe), a minimally invasive procedure performed by a doctor called an interventional radiologist.
+Taking less than one hour, ufe involves a small incision to the radial artery in the wrist or the femoral artery in the groin area.
+The doctor then inserts a small tube into the incision and guides it through the artery to the fibroids.

-He then injects little spheres of embolic material into the vein that is supplying blood to the tumor.
-The goal is to block the blood supply so that the fibroid will stop growing and then begin to shrink.
+Tiny spheres called embolic material are injected into the vessel that’s supplying blood to the fibroids.
+The goal is to block the blood supply to the fibroids, so they’ll stop growing and begin to shrink.

-Uterine fibroid embolization is an outpatient procedure, meaning you will be able to go home the same day you have the treatment.
-Recovery time can be as short as 11 days, and then you are able to return to a lifestyle you enjoy, without the pain of uterine fibroids.
+ufe is typically performed as an outpatient procedure, meaning you’d be able to go home the same day you have treatment.
+Recovery time differs for every woman, but it commonly takes one week to 10 days, enabling you to then return to a lifestyle you enjoy—without the pain of uterine fibroids.

-If you are suffering from uterine fibroids, the best thing is not to wait to get treatment.
+If you’re suffering from fibroids, the best thing is not to wait to have treatment.
 While menopause does improve symptoms and conditions for some women, it’s impossible to know whether it’ll work for you.
 Talk to your doctor today to develop a care plan that’s right for you.

-To find a doctor in your area that can perform the uterine fibroid embolization procedure, use our find a doctor tool.
-All you need is your zip code and a doctor will get in contact with you.
+To find a doctor in your area who can perform the ufe procedure, use our Find a UFE Specialist tool.

 PLEASE NOTE: The above information should not be construed as providing specific medical advice, but rather to offer readers information to better understand their lives and health.
 It is not intended to provide an alternative to professional treatment or to replace the services of a physician.